 Category and Type of Impacted Wetland Restoration or Creation ^{1,2} Rehabilitation ^{1,2} Enhancement Only ^{1,3}

 Category I, forested 6:1 12:1 24:1

-Category I, non-forested 4:1 8:1 16:1
+Category I, non- forested 4:1 8:1 16:1

 Category II, forested 4:1 8:1 16:1

 Category II, vernal pool 4 2:1 4:1 Case-by-case

 All other Category II 3:1 6:1 12:1

 All Category III 2:1 4:1 8:1

 All Category IV 1.5:1 3:1 6:1

-1 Natural heritage sites, alkali wetlands, and bogs are considered irreplaceable wetlands because they perform special functions that cannot be replaced through compensatory mitigation.
+1Natural heritage sites, alkali wetlands, and bogs are considered irreplaceable wetlands because they perform special functions that cannot be replaced through compensatory mitigation.
 Impact to such wetlands would therefore result in a net loss of some functions no matter what kind of mitigation is provided.

-- 8. Increased replacement ratios: The Administrator shall increase the wetland mitigation ratios under the following circumstances: - 1.
-Uncertainty exists as to the probable success of the proposed restoration or creation; - 2.
-A significant period of time will elapse between impact and replication of wetland functions; or - 3.
+- 8. Increased replacement ratios: The Administrator shall increase the wetland mitigation ratios under the following circumstances: - Uncertainty exists as to the probable success of the proposed restoration or creation; - A significant period of time will elapse between impact and replication of wetland functions; or - c.
 Proposed mitigation will result in a lower category wetland or reduced functions relative to the wetland being impacted. - 9.
-Alternative mitigation ratios: The Administrator may approve different mitigation ratios when the applicant proposes a combination of wetland creation, restoration, rehabilitation, and/or enhancement, provided that federal and state resource agencies approve the mitigation plan and the plan achieves no net loss of wetland functions and values.
+Alternative mitigation ratios: The Administrator may approve different mitigation ratios when the applicant proposes a combination of wetland creation, restoration,